nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 We have two types of tests:

-1. GUI Tests - These are _System Tests_ that test the entire App by simulating user actions on the GUI.
+1. **GUI Tests** - These are _System Tests_ that test the entire App by simulating user actions on the GUI.
 These are in the guitests package.
-2. Non-GUI Tests - These are tests not involving the GUI.
+2. **Non-GUI Tests** - These are tests not involving the GUI.
 They include,
-  1. _Unit tests_ targeting the lowest level methods/classes.
+	1. _Unit tests_ targeting the lowest level methods/classes. <br>
-  2. g. address.commons.UrlUtilTest
+	2. g. address.commons.UrlUtilTest <br>
-  3. _Integration tests_ that are checking the integration of multiple code units (those code units are assumed to be working).
+	3. _Integration tests_ that are checking the integration of multiple code units (those code units are assumed to be working). <br>
-  4. g. address.storage.StorageManagerTest
+	4. g. address.storage.StorageManagerTest <br>
 	5. Hybrids of unit and integration tests.
-These test are checking multiple code units as well as how the are connected together.
+These test are checking multiple code units as well as how the are connected together.<br>
-  6. g. address.logic.LogicManagerTest
+	6. g. address.logic.LogicManagerTest <br>